-You can paint over spray paint but only after sanding the spray-painted surface.
-Also, you’ll need to apply at least a coat of primer on the surface to block out the cellulose in the spray paint as paint doesn’t go well on cellulose.
+You can paint over spray paint, but only after sanding the surface.
+Also, you need to apply at least a coat of primer on the surface to block out the cellulose in the spray paint as paint doesn’t stick well to it,

-Though any type of paint will stick to spray paint, it’s best to use water-based acrylic paint over spray paint.
-This is because water-based acrylic paint has polyacrylates (or synthetic acrylic resins) which will stick well to the spray paint as long as it’s primed.
+While any type of paint sticks to it, it’s best to use water-based acrylic over spray paint.
+The water-based acrylic has polyacrylates (or synthetic acrylic resins) that stick well to a sprayed finish as long as it’s primed.
 Plus, water-based acrylic has vibrant colors that cover the color of the existing finish well.

-However, stay away from thin or light paints especially if the spray paint you want to cover has a dark color.
-If the spray paint is darker than the shade of paint you put over it, the spray paint can bleed through and cause stains as the overlapping paint starts to cure.
+Don’t use a thin or light-colored coating if you want to cover a dark spray finish.
+If the finish is darker than the shade of coating you put over it, the spray paint can bleed through the new coating.

 |Water-based spray paint||Oil-based spray paint|